 In this chapter statistics on EUROMOD benefits and taxes are compared with external sources.
-Tables 4.2-4.10 in Appendix 2 show the validation results of market incomes, the tax-benefit instruments which are included in EUROMOD but are not simulated, the tax-benefit instruments which are simulated in EUROMOD, as well as income distribution and poverty indicators.
+Tables A3.1 to A3.8 in Appendix 2 show the validation results of market incomes, the tax-benefit instruments which are included in EUROMOD but are not simulated, the tax-benefit instruments which are simulated in EUROMOD, as well as income distribution and poverty indicators.
 The numbers of income recipients and taxpayers as well as aggregate amounts are presented.